 KTP Laser Therapy Procedure

-Traditional treatment for lesions on the vocal folds involved the surgical use of a laryngoscope.
+Traditional treatment for lesions on the vocal cords involved the surgical use of a laryngoscope.
 The use of this equipment required general anesthesia with all its associated risks.
 The procedure was also what is called an open procedure, which carried an increased risk of infection.

 In contrast, KTP laser therapy only requires a local numbing agent.
-This is administered in the form of a nasal spray, which delivers the numbing drug to the area of the vocal folds that will be treated.
+This is administered in the form of a nasal spray, which delivers the numbing drug to the area of the vocal cords that will be treated.
 A small camera, called a scope, is inserted through the nose and passed through to the throat.
 This allows the physician to clearly see the field of operation.

 A thin laser fiber is then threaded through the scope.
 Using the camera for guidance, the laser can be focused very precisely to treat the diseased area.
 The KTP laser is activated, the energy is absorbed by the blood vessels of the lesion, killing the diseased tissue, and the dead tissue falls away.
 The normal vocal cord tissue that is left behind is not affected.